Cell-based workflows

 3D cell culture

-Print cells in low or high densities in all plate formats to create cell spheroids for further investigations.
+Achieve precise cell patterning, whether in low or high densities, across all plate formats for the generation of cell spheroids tailored for advanced investigations.

 3D tissue models